oktetlabs/test-environment/doc/sphinx/pages/group_te_lib_tapi_conf_net.rst

       <instance oid="/net:net2/node:B/type:" value="1"/>
     </set>

-Please note that in our sample we have two te_agents running on host h1.
-Depending on our design and the type of te_agents we can use particular combinations of (Test Agent, interface name) pairs (for example Agt_B may be a dedicated Test Agent that does not support interface configuration, i.e. it is not expected to have instances of /agent/interface object).
+Please note that in our sample we have two Test Agents running on host h1.
+Depending on our design and the type of Test Agents we can use particular combinations of (Test Agent, interface name) pairs (for example Agt_B may be a dedicated Test Agent that does not support interface configuration, i.e. it is not expected to have instances of /agent/interface object).

 Assuming we have only Agt_A that exports instances of /agent/interface configuration tree we would have: